programmingcorporate/PowerAppsComponents/components/BreadcrumbComponent/README.md

     )
 );

-Update below code on Other Screens OnVisible
+Update below code on Other Screens OnVisible():
-// Add current screen to breadcrumb trail if not already present If(
+If(
     IsBlank(
         LookUp(